CodesbySaniya/python-practice/README.md

 * Deep Learning
 * Software Engineering Interviews

+My long-term goal is to become an **AI/ML Engineer** and build real-world projects.

+---

-## 📈 Progress
+# 📈 Progress

-I regularly update this repository as I learn new Python concepts and solve more coding problems.
+I continuously update this repository by:

-⭐ Thank you for visiting my repository!
+* Learning new Python concepts
+* Solving interview questions
+* Building mini projects
+* Improving problem-solving skills

+This repository represents my consistent progress in programming. 🚀

+---

+⭐ If you find this repository helpful, feel free to explore it!

+**Happy Coding! 🐍**